 FREE TICKETS FOR CLASSROOMS

-Teachers may request free tickets for students to attend a Spokane Symphony Classics concert.
+Teachers may request free tickets for students to attend a Spokane Symphony Masterworks concert.
 Teachers are required to prepare students for the experience with provided program notes and information about the concert prior to the performance, followed by a questionnaire after the concert.

 The Spokane Symphony Teen Leadership Council is a group of teens from area high schools who advocate for and serve the mission of the Spokane Symphony as ambassadors within their schools and our community.